-- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, and clove.
+- For the cake: In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, and clove.

-- In a small bowl, whisk together brown sugar, cinnamon, clove, and walnuts.
+- For the topping: In a small bowl, whisk together brown sugar, cinnamon, clove, and walnuts.
 Sprinkle the mixture into the pan over the melted butter then lay apples slices on top in a single layer.
 Spoon in the cake batter and spread evenly.